ajaybhupathiraju/Heart-Disease-Prediction/README.md

 3. % males and females associated with heart diseases ?

-   Ans: Mens with 47% and female with 6%
+   Ans: Mens with 47% and female with 6%.

    ![alt text](images/Males_vs_Female_heartdisease.jpg)

 5. what are the top 3 reasons for mens having high risk?

-   Ans : age, hypertension, diabetic and chest pain
+   Ans : age, hypertension, diabetic and chest pain.

 6. which age group is having high risk of heart diseases ?